DaveSimoes/Python-Automation-Task/README.md

 # 🤖 Automation Tasks

-This repository contains scripts for automating repetitive tasks using Selenium and PyAutoGUI.
-These scripts are designed to streamline processes, such as filling out web forms and automating mouse and keyboard actions.
+Welcome to the Automation Tasks repository!
+This project is dedicated to simplifying and automating repetitive tasks using Python scripts.
+The repository includes two main scripts:

+Selenium Script
+The automation_selenium.py script utilizes the Selenium library to automate web interactions.
+It can open a browser, navigate to a specified webpage, and fill out a form, demonstrating the power of web automation.

+PyAutoGUI Script
+The automation_pyautogui.py script leverages PyAutoGUI for automating mouse and keyboard actions.
+It can perform tasks such as moving the mouse, clicking, and typing, providing a versatile solution for various automation needs.

+Feel free to explore each script's respective directory for detailed instructions on setup and usage.
+Contributions are welcome, and we encourage you to enhance the scripts or introduce new features.
+Check out the CONTRIBUTING.md file for guidelines on how to contribute.

+Thank you for visiting the Automation Tasks repository.
+Simplify your tasks and boost productivity with these automation scripts!

 ## 🚀 Selenium Script